-During the first six months the you will be expected to read and become familiar with the supervisor’s current cases and be in a position to discuss in detail the relevant issues and how they might be approached during the trial.
+During the first six months the you will be expected to read and become familiar with your supervisor’s current cases and be in a position to discuss in detail the relevant issues and how they might be approached during the trial.

 These expectations continue for the full period of the second six when you are not undertaking work of your own.

-There will be occasions, particularly during the first six months, when you will spend time with other members of Chambers with three or more years’ experience to broaden your experience of work in Chambers.
-You may be asked to assist other members of chambers with research or paperwork.
+There will be occasions, particularly during the first six months, when you will spend time with other members of Chambers, with three or more years’ experience, to broaden your experience of work in Chambers.
+You may be asked to assist other members of Chambers with research or paperwork.

 It is a necessary part of your pupillage that you attend training sessions organised by your Inn and the Circuit.